Eco-friendly Benefits of Bamboo

 Did you know?

 Bamboo products that aren’t chemically processed can be recycled.
 It is also biodegradable.

 We are proud to state that no chemicals are used for the production of goods sold by Sasstainable.

 - Versatility: This is one of the most valuable benefits of the plant as the wood can be used for different purposes including; paper production, flooring, furniture, charcoal, building material, and much more.
-Furthermore, bamboo fibers are far stronger than wood fibers and much less likely to warp.
+Furthermore, bamboo fibres are far stronger than wood fibres and much less likely to warp.

 - Soil Protection: Deforestation can cause terrible erosions which cause the topsoil of an area and soil nutrients to be washed away by rainfall.
 Bamboo roots remain in place after harvest and prevent erosion thereby preserving the richness of the soil.

 - Economic Development: In less developed countries where underemployment usually leads to civil unrest.
 Bamboo production and manufacturing of bamboo products can provide job opportunities in these areas.

 - No Fertilisers, Pesticides, or Herbicides Needed: Unlike most cash crops that require the use of agricultural chemicals to grow and survive, bamboo requires none.
 Cotton is one of the most intensely sprayed crops in the world, and the problem with that is that these chemicals harm the environment.
 Bamboo, on the other hand, sequesters nitrogen which means to cultivate it, no chemicals are needed to be released to the environment.